schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

-source address by nodes that do not know their own address yet.  [@!RFC1122](#3.2.1.3) Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that know their address on their local network, but do not yet know their network prefix.  [@!RFC1122](#3.2.1.3) This definition was later repealed because the expected mechanism for learning their network prefix had turned out to be unworkable.
-FIXME: [@!RFC0903], [@!RFC0951] ??
+source address by nodes that do not know their own address yet.  [@!RFC1122](#3.2.1.3) Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that know their address on their local network, but do not yet know their network prefix.  [@!RFC1122](#3.2.1.3) This definition was later repealed because the expected ICMP-based [@!RFC792] mechanism for learning their network prefix had turned out to be unworkable. [@!RFC0903], [@!RFC0951].
 That repeal left 16 million addresses reserved for future use.

 The other 1/256th of the address space initially reserved for protocol functions was network 127.
 The entire set of 16 million addresses of